mizon/fastech/README.md

 ### Running parsers

-Use `fastech:parse` and `fastech:parse-only` to run your parser. `parse` is used for incremental parsing, so `parse` may be convenient for daily use.
+Use `fastech:parse` and `fastech:parse-only` to run your parser. `parse` is used for incremental parsing, so `parse-only` may be convenient for daily use.
 For example:

 ```common-lisp
 (fastech:parse-only (fastech:str "foo") "foobar")